Kiss Me Once: Music and content

 Musically, Kiss Me Once is considered as Minogue's return to contemporary pop music.
 Tim Sendra, writing for AllMusic, categorised the album as "an intoxicating blend of uptempo dance tracks, funky club cuts, sexy midtempo jams, and the occasional ballad."
 NMEs Ben Cardew noted elements of contemporary R&B and dubstep in some of the tracks, including "Sexercize" and "If Only".
 Similarly, Kitty Empire from The Observer felt the album was "rooted" with R&B music and incorporated elements of funk, disco, and electronic dance music (EDM).
 With numerous collaborators helming the record, Minogue only contributed to writing one song on the record, this being "Fine".

 American artist Pharrell Williams helped create two tracks with Minogue, one of them being "I Was Gonna Cancel".

 The album begins with "Into the Blue", a euphoric and melancholy-inspired dance-pop track that Minogue describes lyrically as an "escape".
 The second track, "Million Miles" (also known as "Million Miles Away"), has been described as an electropop song with a strong presence of guitar riffs and keyboard notes, similar to the work of Canadian music Dragonette.
-"I Was Gonna Cancel", the third track on the album. came about when she "burst into tears" during a recording session with American producer Pharrell Williams; Williams then composed the track inspired by Minogue's moment.
+"I Was Gonna Cancel", the third track on the album, came about when she "burst into tears" during a recording session with American producer Pharrell Williams; Williams then composed the track inspired by Minogue's moment.
 Musically, it is an electro-funk track that was compared to Minogue's work from Body Language (2003).
 "Sexy Love" was the first of three tracks on the album to represent sex, a recurring theme on the album; it is a disco-pop anthem that was compared to Minogue's 2008 single "Wow".
 "Sexercize", the album's fifth track, was another sex-inspired track that was noted for its influences of dubstep and brostep.
 The sixth track, "Feels So Good", is a cover song adapted from Tom Aspaul's demo track "Indiana", which is a mid-tempo electro number.

 The seventh track on the album, "If Only", was noted as an R&B track with synths, handclaps, and a marching rhythm.
 The eighth song, "Les Sex", was described as a campy electro track that Minogue named her personal favourite from the album.
 The title track is a midtempo 1980s-inspired pop song that was praised for highlighting Minogue's more "romantic" side.
-The tenth song on the album is "Beautiful", a duet with Enrique Iglesias; it was recorded in Paris without Minogue having met Inglesias.
+The tenth song on the album is "Beautiful", a duet with Enrique Iglesias; it was recorded in Paris without Minogue having met Iglesias.
 "Beautiful", the album's only ballad, features an overuse of auto-tune and vocoder throughout both artists' vocal deliveries.
 The standard album concludes with "Fine", Minogue's only co-written song.
 "Fine" is described as an empowering anthem that incorporates electro and house music elements throughout its composition.
 The album's bonus tracks, "Mr. President" and "Sleeping with the Enemy", were described as electro entries; the former, co-written by Minogue, was described as "silly fun", with samples of Marilyn Monroe's "Happy Birthday, Mr. President" speech, and the latter as "dreamy" and "lush".